Alfresco/alfresco-ng2-components/docs/core/user-preferences.service.md

 | locale | `string` | Current locale setting. |

 ## User Preference onChange Stream

-Whenever a property is set to the user preference service an onChange event is sent with the whole set of user properties.
-This comes in handy when a component wants to react to some property change.
+Whenever a property is set with the user preference service, an `onChange` event is sent with the whole set of user properties.
+This is useful when a component needs to react to a property change:

 ```ts
     userPreferences.paginationSize = 10;